Pistol Bags

 Stag Arms 15 Features

-First and foremost, the gun that I’m reviewing today is their 10.5 inch AR pistol.
+First, the gun I’m reviewing today is their 10.5-inch AR pistol.

 Stag AR-15